Ways to keep your QBCC account safe

 - provide payment information (credit or debit card number) or account password via email

 - make payments via a third party (for example, Western Union)

-If you receive these types of requests, please ignore it and contact us to let us know (see information below ‘How to report a suspicious email’).
+If you receive these types of requests, please ignore it and report it to us.

 What if I get a suspicious email?